shokupan

 1. tangzhong.

-• As the tangzhong cools, whisk together yeast and milk and let sit for 10 minutes until frothy.
+• As the tangzhong cools, bloom yeast in milk for 10 minutes, until frothy.

 • Meanwhile, in a stand mixer bowl, combine flour, salt and sugar.

 • Increase the speed to medium-high and incorporate all of the butter 1 tbsp at a time.
-Continue to knead for 5-6 minutes or until the dough is very smooth, silky and does not stick to the sides of the bowl.
-(If the dough becomes very slack and gooey, you may have over kneaded your dough and can not be saved at that stage.)
+Continue to knead for 5-6 minutes or until the dough is smooth, silky and does not stick to the sides of the bowl.

-• Remove the dough from the bowl onto an unfloured work surface and shape into a tight ball.
-Place into a lightly greased bowl.
-Cover with plastic wrap and let rise in a warm environment for 1 hour.
-Place into the fridge to proof for an additional 4-6 hours.
+• Form the dough into a tight ball and place in a greased bowl, cover with plastic wrap and let rise in a warm environment for 1 hour.
+Place into the fridge to proof for 4 hours.

 4. filling.